LastCoderBoy/SoleNova/README.md

-# README.md

-This file provides guidance to Claude Code (claude.ai/code) when working with code in this repository.

 ## Project Overview

 ShoesRetail is a full-stack e-commerce platform for shoe retail built as a microservices architecture.
 The backend uses Spring Boot microservices with Netflix Eureka for service discovery and Spring Cloud Gateway for routing.
 The frontend is a Next.js application.